Resources for Media Professionals

 Below is a list of resources that can help you with your projects.

-In addition, if you need information about our community or are looking for personal stories, give us a call at 509-489-4581.
-At Horizon Hospice, we are more than experts in end-of-life issues.
+In addition, if you need information about our community or are looking for personal stories, give us a call at 707-778-6242.
+At our hospice programs, we are more than experts in end-of-life issues.
 We are also your local resource concerning family caregiving, pain management, and the challenges of living day-to-day with serious illness.

 - Media Support